 RKO-SW bows out: The Pantages was leased to Pacific Theatres in 1965, with a purchase consummated in 1967.
 In 1968 Pacific also acquired other RKO-SW operations including the Topanga Theatre, the Wiltern, the Warner Hollywood, Warner Beverly Hills, Warner Huntington Park and Warner San Pedro.
 The Warner Downtown that Stanley Warner had been operating ended up with Metropolitan Theatres and was rebranded as the Warrens.

-Status: The Pantages Theatre was refurbished again in 2000 (to the tune of $10.8 million) by the Nederlander Organization and is wonderfully dazzling.
+The Pantages was refurbished again in 2000 (to the tune of $10.8 million) by the Nederlander Organization and is wonderfully dazzling.
 The theatre consultant for the restoration was Roger Morgan with much of the restoration of the decorative surfaces done by Evergreene Architectural Arts, both based in New York.
 Quinn Evans Architects supervised the project.
 The reopening attraction was "The Lion King."
 Ongoing work since that time has included recarpeting, rebuilding the grid, and other projects.

-The theatre typically plays long-running Broadway musicals with occasional concerts on dark nights.
 In 2013 a pitch was going around town about the possibility of selling naming rights to the theatre but nothing transpired.
 Kevin Roderick on LA Observed had the story.

 The Pantages in the Movies: